|Robin Lange 6775ab3ba4||5 days ago|

 AUR package : optimus-manager-qt

-optimus-manager.startup=nvidia to your kernel parameters list.
-Note that this parameter overrides whatever startup mode was set with
+MODE can be any startup mode.
+Note that this parameter overrides whatever startup mode was set in the config file.

 Also note that this parameter only affects which GPU your desktop session starts with ; it has absolutely no effect on the boot process before that, because optimus-manager has no control over it.

-Since version v1.2, power management is disabled by default, so the Nvidia GPU will stay powered on (eating battery life) until manual configuration is done.
+Since version v1.2, power management is disabled by default, so the Nvidia GPU will stay powered on (consuming energy) until manual configuration is done.
 This choice was made because there is no catch-all configuration that works for all laptop models, and incorrect configurations often break the boot process.

 Please refer to the guide on power management in the Wiki.